openshift/enhancements/enhancements/kata-containers/kata-containers-dev-preview.md

 CRI-O today comes out of the box with a runc as the default runtime.
 CRI-O also supports RuntimeClasses and using this configuration, it will support a KataContainers runtime as well.

-The 2 fundamental problems we need to address for getting kata to work with Openshift are:
+The 2 fundamental problems we need to address for getting kata to work with OpenShift are:

 1. Getting the kata artifacts on to an RHCOS node
 2. Deploying kata and configuring CRI-O to use it as the runtime